EsankiThambawita/E-Mart/README.md

-# E-Mart
-Development of an E-Commerce Application using Java Technologies
+E-Mart- Development of an E-Commerce Application using Java Technologies

-#Notice: Frontend File Restoration
+# Notice: Frontend File Restoration

 Please be advised that as of today, we have begun restoring frontend files to this repository.
 This action was necessitated by an incident involving our previous repository.